 Cash and Cash Equivalents - Cash received by the School is reflected as "Cash and Cash Equivalents" on the Statement of Net Position.
-The School did not have any investments during the period ended June 30, 2020.
+The School did not have any investments during the period ended June 30, 2021.

-Prepaid Items - Payments made to vendors for services that will benefit periods beyond June 30, 2020, are recorded as prepaid items using the consumption method.
+Prepaid Items - Payments made to vendors for services that will benefit periods beyond June 30, 2021, are recorded as prepaid items using the consumption method.
 A current asset for the prepaid amount is recorded at the time of the purchase and an expense is reported in the year in which services are consumed.
-The School did not have any prepayments at June 30, 2020.